 Cordell & Cordell offers legal representation throughout Florida with offices based in the Dadeland, Jacksonville, Fort Lauderdale, Miami, Orlando, Ponte Vedra Beach, and Tampa regions.
 Our Florida divorce lawyers are committed to delivering the best result possible and fight to be a partner men can count on.

-To schedule an appointment with a Florida divorce attorney, call 1-866-DADS-LAW or the numbers listed to the right to your local office.
+To schedule an appointment with a Florida divorce attorney, call 1-866-DADS-LAW or your local office.

 Florida Divorce FAQ